|

 The basic structure of the Periodic Table

-and where are the 'Transition Metals'?
+and note where the 'Transition Metals' are

 - The elements are laid out in order of